 In essence, we want to teach our children to accept the way in which certain situations unfold, tolerate, and delay their reactions to avoid becoming overly annoyed or anxious.
 This way, we are able to hear the other party out, try to understand where they are coming from, process the issue at hand, and tactfully try to aid the situation.

 How do we incorporate it into our curriculum?

-Aurora is committed to ensuring that our children contribute to the world around them and understand their rights and responsibilities as members of the community.
+All the centres of Aurora Early Eduction in Rowville, Doncaster, and Aurora Early Education QV are committed to ensuring that our children contribute to the world around them and understand their rights and responsibilities as members of the community.
 Therefore, to successfully contribute to the community, they must have the ability to be patient and intelligently make their next move.

 The activities our children participate in at our centres requires them to mentally make assessments when interacting with challenges.
 Our learning-through-play approach equips our children with the right skills to deal with and overcome various challenges and take away a valuable lesson from each instance.
 Moreover, teaching children to recognise the emotions of others can support their ability to be patient when faced with various conflicts.